Script Editor: 1988-1989

-Story Editor: 1994-1999
+Story Editor: 1994-1997; 1998

-Supervising Story Editor: 1994
+Supervising Story Editor: 1995; 1997

 Script Producer: 1999-2002

-Ray Harding was born in 1949 in New Zealand and completed a Bachelor of Arts at the University of Cantebury in 1971.
+Ray Harding was born in 1949 in New Zealand and completed a Bachelor of Arts at the University of Canterbury in 1971.
 Then, he completed his Certificate and Diploma of Teaching at the Christchurch Teacher’s College.

 He began writing for television in 1979.
-In 1985, he began writing for A Country Practice and the following year, he was appointed as the Script Producer – a role in which he remained for the next year.
+In 1985, he began writing for A Country Practice and the following year, he was appointed as the story editor – a role in which he remained for the next year.
 During the latter half of the 1980s, Ray also wrote three professionally produced plays – one of which was The Weekenders, which was produced in 1988 on London’s West End.
 Similarly, he wrote three telemovies, which were all produced, including Sisterly Love.

-While working in the top job at Home and Away, Ray was also involved in the production of many other series including creating the ITV series, Gregson’s Point and Open Country and the Nine Network series, The Coast, as well as becoming the consultant on the Swedish soap, Friends and Enemies and the ABC drama, MDA.
-In 2004, he became a consultant on the TVNZ series, Pet Detectives.
+When not in-house at Home and Away during the 1990s, Ray was involved in the production of many other series including creating the ITV series, Gregson’s Point and Open Country and the Nine Network series, The Coast, as well as becoming the consultant on the Swedish soap, Friends and Enemies and the ABC drama, MDA.

-He left the television industry in 2001 and became a lecturer at Charles Sturt University.
+He left the television industry after leaving Home and Away and moved to France.
+Upon his return to Australia, he accepted a position as a lecturer at Charles Sturt University.
 He spent ten years teaching scriptwriting, modern theatre and media audience and public opinion.
+Simultaneously, Ray returned to writing theatre.
+In 2004, he was a consultant on the TVNZ series, Pet Detectives.
 In 2012, he completed a Master of Arts in Ancient History at Macquarie University.

 Over his time in the industry, Ray won an AWGIE for “Best Television Series Episode” for A Country Practice in 1986, as well as being nominated for many others.
 He won a Critic’s Circle Choice for “Best New Playwright” in 1987 for his play, The Weekenders.
 He was also nominated for an International Emmy in 1990 for The New Adventures of Skippy.